klaricl/58agents-tc-sol-1/README.md

    - Use the downloaded client certificate, client key, and cluster CA certificate (~/.minikube/ca.crt) in the terraform provider block (step 6.).

 5. **Create Personal Access Token for Docker Hub**
-  - Generate a personal access token on [Docker Hub(https://hub.docker.com/) to allow access for imagepushes.
+  - Generate a personal access token on [Docker Hub(https://hub.docker.com/) to allow access for image pushes.

 6. **Store Credentials in GitHub Secrets**
   - Store the following credentials securely as GitHub ecrets to enable GitHub Actions to access them: